cksystemsteaching/selfie/README.md

 > Memory management: used versus free memory

 The problem addressed by memory management is to keep track of *used* and *free* memory.
 More precisely, memory management needs to partition the set of all memory addresses into two sets, the set of used addresses and the set of free addresses, and to maintain the invariant that all values stored at free memory addresses are dead.
 Moreover, the more values stored at used memory addresses are live the more efficient memory storage is being utilized.
 Nevertheless, dead values stored at used memory addresses do not necessarily constitute a problem as long as free memory addresses are still available.
-They may, however, become a problem if free memory addresses are required to occur *contiguously* in blocks of *different* size.
+They may, however, become a problem if free memory addresses are required to occur *contiguously* in blocks of *different* size such as memory for integer and string literals.
 For example, if all even memory addresses are used and all odd memory addresses are free, then half of memory is free but there are anyway no contiguous memory blocks greater than size one available.
 This phenomenon is called *memory fragmentation*.

 > Memory allocation, deallocation, access, and defragmentation